MARN-5895/Website/assignments/01/README.md

 ## Step 2: Run Miniconda3

 Now you run the script script `miniconda.sh` to install the package manager.
 The trick is to specify the install directory within your home directory, rather than the default system-wide installation (which you won't have permissions to do).
 You then have to add this directory to your path.
 (Miniconda may do this automatically for you when running the bash script.)
-To run the installation script type (don't forget to change the word NetID with your UConn NetID):
+To run the installation script type:

     bash miniconda.sh -b -p /home/NetID/miniconda

+This installation may take a few minutes to complete, because `miniconda.sh` will download and install all the basic Anaconda software (just like executing a .exe ).

 Now you can add the directory to you path: